eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 ### Setting Control Action on Event

-1. Click on the Event that is now save to the policy
+1. Click on the Event that is now saved to the policy

     ![event](img/event.png)